sweng-epfl/public/sdp/Process.md

 Knowing how much work to take on each week is not easy, and SDP will help you get better at this.
 Each task should be assigned to a team member, and that team member should estimate how much time the task will take.
 Once done, the team member can compare the expected and actual time to improve the next estimates.
-In SDP, we implement this using issue labels: mark issues with labels such as "expected: 5h" and "actual: 8h".
+In SDP, we implement this using issue labels: mark issues with labels such as "expected: 3h" and "actual: 5h".

-Please keep in mind you that SDP is a 4-credit course, which means around 8 hours of work per week per teammate.
+Please keep in mind you that SDP is a 4-credit course, which means around 8 hours of work per week per teammate, 1 of which is used for meetings and code reviews.
 See the [EPFL FAQs](https://www.epfl.ch/education/bachelor/study-programs-structure/faqs/) for more information.

 ## Workflow